 Of course not everyone is paying full price for those new introductions.

-Here is an example of a real life fabric made and sold by a well known designer label that is currently being made and sold:
+Here is an example of a real life fabric with a well known designer label that is currently being made and sold:

-This fabric line is available in about a dozen different colors to the general public at $80 per yard.
+This fabric line is available in about a dozen different colors.
+It is being sold to the general public at $80 per yard.